sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 - the JavaScript source you executed;
 - status and duration;
-- the target app; and
+- the project, environment, app, container, and deployment version target; and
 - the execution time.

 Returned records, console output, captured logs, and error details are never stored in